 You’ll receive a receipt confirmation from the IRS immediately if you file electronically.
 You can monitor the status of your refund through the IRS Refund Status page after that point.

 How to Check if Your Return Was Filed

-You won’t be able to check this site until 24 hours after you submit your return electronically, but the information updates every 24 hours, usually overnight.
-If you mail a paper return, you probably won’t see any data on the IRS Refund Status page for at least four weeks.
+Provide your Social Security number, your filing status and the exact amount of the refund you’re expecting to check your refund status.
+The site should have information about your return 24 hours after you submit it electronically.
+The information updates every 24 hours, usually overnight.
+You probably won’t see any data on the IRS Refund Status page for at least four weeks if you mail in a paper return.